 CSA is not the same as your driver's MVR

 This is the part that trips carriers up.
 CSA/SMS is the carrier-level safety measurement.
 A driver's motor vehicle record (MVR) is separate and governed by state law, and a conviction on the MVR can stay for a period that varies by state and offense, often longer than the CSA window.
 Insurance underwriters and some brokers may look at both.
 So a violation can age off your CSA long before it ages off a driver's MVR.
 Do not assume the two clear at the same time.
+How that safety data can affect your premium is covered in our insurance compliance work, and the wider cost of a violation pattern is broken down in the DOT non-compliance cost report.
+For the broker side of that public data, see how brokers look at HOS violations.

 What you can do while violations age off